Provide local mental health treatment for children

-In June 2017, shortly after the general election, the National Health Service announced that 11 new sites would take part in a pilot to test new approaches to mental health intended to cut the number of patients travelling long distances for care.
+In June 2017, the NHS announced that 11 new sites would take part in a pilot to test new approaches to mental health intended to cut the number of patients travelling long distances for care.

 Still curious?
 Dig deeper